Parretto/displayport-manual/docs/source/build.rst

 * Go to the folder gateware/ref and run the script 'get_kronos_repo.sh'

  .. note:
 	This processor is not part of the DP IP-core itself.
 	It can be replaced by any hard or soft-core processor (eg. ARM, RISC-V, Microblaze, etc)

+.. note:
+ hallo

+..note:
+  hallo2

+..note:
+	hallo3

 Lattice CertusPro-NX reference design